Lucas300905/LucasOS/FAQ/README.md

 Yes it's safe to flash trough TWRP (I did lots of tests to make sure everything works fine).

-The main advantage and reason of why I made this rom Hybrid is because there are some people that don't have always a PC with them so it's good because you can flash it without the need of a PC.
+The main advantage and reason of why I made this rom Hybrid is because there are some people that don't have always a computer with them so it's good because you can flash it without the need of a PC.
 And also the flash process is faster using twrp.
 And if you dont like this method you can always use fastboot too.

 ---